Semantics3/semantics3-classicasp/README.md

 %>
 ```

-## Contributing
+## Deprecated

-Use GitHub's standard fork/commit/pull-request cycle.
-If you have any questions, email <support@semantics3.com>.
+This repo is now deprecated and no longer supported.

 ## Author

-* Srinivasan Kidambi <srinivas@semantics3.com>
+* Srinivasan Kidambi

 ## Copyright